daniel-noland/docker-in-kata/README.md

 I have a few other things I would like to accomplish with this project:

-1. Fix the container networking so that the nested kata container is available via ssh.
-That way you can set `DOCKER_HOST=ssh://$SOME_USER@$THE_KATA_CONTAINER` to use the kata container as a transparent build / run environment.
-This should be easy, it will just take some plumbing.
-2. Replace systemd with supervisord in one or both of the outer two containers.
+1. Replace systemd with supervisord in one or both of the outer two containers.
    I don't think anything as heavy as systemd is really necessary here, it is just the thing I am most familiar with.
 Supervisord is likely better suited to this task.
-3. Make a parallel version where I replace docker with podman.
+2. Make a parallel version where I replace docker with podman.
 I have managed to make podman work with the btrfs graph driver and with kata elsewhere so in theory this approach should function.
 It may also offer improved security since podman would not require exposing a root privileged daemon.
    The podman approach would require that I not replace systemd with supervisord.
-4. Look into running an entire mesos + marathon, kubernetes, or nomad cluster inside this setup at the first layer of containerization.
+3. Look into running an entire mesos + marathon, kubernetes, or nomad cluster inside this setup at the first layer of containerization.
 This approach would provide a playground for the design and development of distributed systems / micro service architectures (you could quickly test scaling behavior, fault tolerance, failover).
-5. Look into more convenient ways of sharing containers between the nesting scopes.
+4. Look into more convenient ways of sharing containers between the nesting scopes.
 Right now the only known ways to share container images between the kata scope and the host scope are:
    1. Use a shared container registry.
 Configuring access credentials makes